drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 ### Security Audit

-The drand implementation underwent an end-to-end security audit by SigmaPrime, the results of which can be found here, and all relevant issues were resolved.
+The drand implementation underwent an end-to-end security audit by SigmaPrime, and all relevant issues were resolved.

 ### Code Quality, Refactor & Testing